In this article

 Caring for elderly parents can be rewarding, but it’s not without stress and challenges.
 There usually comes a point in caretaking — whether you are a family member or a hired care provider — when it’s clear that the person you’re caring for needs more help than you’re able to provide.

-When this happens, “it’s normal to feel anxious, guilty, sad and sometimes even angry,” says Dr. Dakari Quimby, a clinical psychologist for HelpGuide Handbook.
-This mix of emotions usually results from seeing your loved one in a more vulnerable state than you’ve seen them before and feeling the weight of needing to find or provide a higher level for them, he adds.
+When this happens, “it’s normal to feel anxious, guilty, sad and sometimes even angry,” says Dakari Quimby, a clinical psychologist in Los Angeles.
 “Many people fear that they… will make the wrong decisions or will face significant financial and personal strains.”

 These worries are completely understandable, and so many people who’ve cared for elderly loved ones have been there.
 Accepting these emotions is the first step in finding seniors the help they need as they move into the next phase of life.
 Here, we’ll discuss the emotions and challenges that happen during the transition from taking care of aging parents to seeking higher levels of support, along with tips for navigating them.

-How to know when aging parents need more help
+How do I know when my aging parents need more help?

 If you are taking care of aging parents, or caring for an elderly client, you may be unsure of how to tell when a higher level of care is needed.
 Essentially, you can know an older adult needs extra help when they are no longer able to take care of themselves or are neglecting basic needs.

 They may have increasing physical limitations, such as trouble walking or being more susceptible to falls.
 Additionally, they may develop a new health condition or a chronic condition may worsen.
-According to Christopher Norman, a board-certified geriatric nurse practitioner with the National Council on Aging, signs that your parent may need more help include:
+According to Christopher Norman, a board-certified geriatric nurse practitioner in Jamesville, New York, signs that your parent may need more help include:

 When it comes to finding a loved one more care, it’s vital to understand that you have options.
 There are many ways for seniors to be cared for, and the best type of care depends on several factors, including your loved one’s specific needs, their financial situation and what is available in their community.